Dickson Concepts

 Dickson Concepts (International) Ltd. (DCIL) is a Hong Kong–based luxury goods company.
 The company is controlled by its founder and Executive Chairman Dickson Poon (潘廸生).

 History

 The company Dickson Concepts was founded by Dickson Poon.

-In 1991, the company acquired Harvey Nichols from the Burton Group.
+In 1991, the company acquired Harvey Nichols from Debenhams, part of the Burton Group.

 In January 2005, the company announced the acquisition of Bertolucci SA, manufacturer and distributor of luxury Swiss watches.

 In mid-February 2009, the company announced the end of its 20-plus year distributorship for Polo Ralph Lauren products in Asia effective 31 December 2009.
 The license is estimated by analysts to contribute 10 percent of its revenues.

+In August 2026, the company sold Harvey Nichols to Frasers Group.

 Ownership

 As of 30 September 2018, Dickson Poon controls 54.68% of the voting capital of DCIL through two trusts.